 especially if they belonged to religious groups.

-All poems on this post: © Maria Grech Ganado
+Poetry in this post: © Maria Grech Ganado

 Published with the permission of Maria Grech Ganado